tylerah/capstone-project/README.md

 Selected Topic: Suicide Risk in Adolescents

 Rationale for Selection:

 Several members of the team have an interest in the healthcare industry and so it was initially determined that the project would focus on a topic associated with healthcare.
 After narrowing down possible topics, suicide risks in adolescents was selected because this is a current challenge that the state of Utah faces.
 Utah has seen its adolescent suicide rate triple since the year 2000.
 It is thought that machine learning and artificial intelligence can assist in helping clinicians identify which adolescents are at risk.
 The goal of this project will be to create such a model.

 Data Source:

 The data for this project was sourced from the YRBSS (Youth Risk Behavior Surveillance System) survey.
 The data was collected in 2019 and covers a range of risky behaviors in US adolescents.
 The survey was designed to determine the relationshp between the prevalance of risk behaviors and can be used to examine the co-occurence of health issues.
-Click here to access the published user's guide for the data set.
-For more information on th eYRBSS, please visit the following website hosted by teh CDC: www.cdc.gov/yrbss
+[Click here](https://github.com/tylerah/capstone-project/blob/main/data/2019_National_YRBS_Data_Users_Guide.pdf) to access the published user's guide for the data set.
+For more information on the YRBSS, please visit the following website published by the CDC: www.cdc.gov/yrbss

 Potential Answers:

 It is expected that by using a machine learning model, risk factors that correlate with adolescent suicide risk can be identified.
 Specifically, correlations between attempted suicide and frequent risk factors will be examined in order to determine the behaviors that are most closely associated with suicide risk.